adsrmk/vitepress-latest/docs/en/guide/SSL.md

 Some customers may experience issues when requesting an SSL certificate for their website.
 This most often occurs shortly after transferring a domain or updating nameservers/DNS records.

-Below, we have outlined the most common causes and their respective solutions.

 ## Troubleshoot

+we have outlined the most common causes and their respective solutions.

 ### 1. Error 400: Timeout during connect
 ```